Tzvet05/INDULC/README.md

 A register can be either a macro or a number that can start with the character `r` or `R`.
 Its index must be supported by the provided ISA.

+If the strict syntax mode is enabled, the `r` character before the register index is mandatory.

 #### Immediates

 An immediate can be either a number, a macro or a label.